 River Derwent trout study update

-In late July, 400 tagged wild adult brown trout were released into the River Derwent in the Dromedary area.
+In late July 2021, 400 tagged wild adult brown trout were released into the River Derwent in the Dromedary area.
 Each of the trout have a single green coloured tag with a four digit number.
-This release of fish is part of a study to investigate the movements, growth and population of brown trout in the River Derwent.
+This release of fish is part of a study to look at the movements, growth and population of brown trout in the River Derwent.
 It will also tell us how easy the trout are to catch.
-The study will run for the next two years.
-We would like anglers to report the capture of these tagged fish, noting the tag number, location captured and if possible the length and weight of the fish.
-We are also keen to know how many other untagged trout are caught.
-There is no requirement to release these fish, we just want to know if you catch one, along with the tag number and location.
+The study will run over two years.

 Report tagged fish via email: email@example.com OR phone 6165 3808

 If you fish the River Derwent for trout, please contact us and we will send you a free IFS Tasmanian Inland Recreational Anglers Logbook so that you can record your catch.
 We are interested in both tagged and untagged brown trout, so even if you haven’t caught a tagged trout, your fishing information is important for managing this wonderful fishery!